RealityETH/subjectivocracy/interactions.md

 ### Tokens
 * L1.TokenA: A normal Ethereum-native token, eg DAI or WETH.
-* L1.TokenAWrapper: A contract that wraps TokenA on L1 to send it L2.
 * L2.TokenA: A representation of the L1.TokenA, bridged to it.
 Anywhere this is used on L2 here, a native token can also be used.
+* L2.Native: The native token assiciated with the forkable L2 rollup
 * L2.NativeTokenA: A forkable token native to L2.
-There may be many of these.
-* L1.GovToken, aka L1.ForkManager: A dedicated governance token that can be forked on L1.
-There is only one per fork.
-In forks this must be committed to one fork or the other.
-Can also replace itself while preserving balances.

 ### Reality.eth instances
 * L2.Reality.eth: A normal ERC20-capable reality.eth instance on L2.
 Uses NativeTokenA.
 There may be other instances supporing other tokens.
-* L1.Reality.eth: A forkable ERC20-capable reality.eth instance on L1, using GovToken for bonds.
+* L1.Reality.eth: A forkable ERC20-capable reality.eth instance on L1, using bridge L2.Native tokens as bonds.

 ### L1-L2 Bridges
 * L2.BridgeToL1: A contract sending messages between ledgers.